leesoh/yams/module_docs.md

 Responder is a LLMNR, NBT-NS and MDNS poisoner, with built-in HTTP/SMB/MSSQL/FTP/LDAP rogue authentication server supporting NTLMv1/NTLMv2/LMv2, Extended Security NTLMSSP and Basic HTTP authentication.

 # Reporting
+# Tunnels
+## SSH Tunnel
+**Module Author:** liam somerville (@leesoh)

+**Last Updated:** 2017-07-17

+**Original URL:** N/A

+Creates an AutoSSH-powered SSH service that will persistently call home to the specified IP/host.

+If priv_key is uncommented, it will upload the key to the target and use that to call home.
+If priv_key is not set, one will be generated and the corresponding public key downloaded to the files subfolder.

+Since the most likely use for this is some sort of onsite dropbox, you'll likely not want to use a private key you use for other systems.